mschray/AzureVMCreate/README.md

 </a>

-This template allows you to create 2 Ubunto Virtual Machines in an Availability Set and configure NAT rules through the load balancer.
+This template allows you to create 2 Ubuntu Virtual Machines in an Availability Set and configure NAT rules through the load balancer.
 This template also deploys a Storage Account, Virtual Network, Public IP address and Network Interfaces.

 In this template, we use the resource loops capability to create the network interfaces and virtual machines.